Key Takeaways from the Inaugural

 - the importance of candid discussions between regulators and the regulated community; and

-- the near-term risk of agencies working to upend the historical performance-oriented paradigm of the process safety regulatory framework.
+- the near-term risk of agencies possibly revisiting and revising the historical performance-oriented paradigm of the process safety regulatory framework.

-Too often, OSHA and EPA representatives complain that Industry “can make up the rules as it goes along.” – Tweet from David Michaels, Former Assistant Secretary of Labor for OSHA.
+Too often, OSHA and EPA representatives complain that Industry “can make up the rules as it goes along.” – Tweet from a former Senior OSHA Official.

 The big takeaway from this is that there is too big of a gap between the world views of regulators and the regulated, leaving both sides talking past one another.
-This can lead regulators to distrust industry to the point they feel a need to dictate to industry how a business should be run, and to industry distrusting regulators to the point we cannot effectively improve the regulatory framework.
+This can lead regulators to distrust industry to the point they feel a need to dictate how a business should be run, and to industry distrusting regulators to the point we cannot effectively collaborate with the agencies to improve process safety and the regulatory framework.
 That seems to be happening in the world of process safety in important ways.
 The tension between these viewpoints explains a great deal of the controversy over the RMP Amendments and the proposed RMP Reconsideration Rule.
-There is a gap there that needs to be bridged, and that is the reason we convened this Process Safety Summit – to create one forum to help bridge that gap, and start the conversations between Industry and OSHA and EPA.
+There is a gap there that needs to be bridged, and that is the reason events like this Process Safety Summit are so important – to create a forum to help bridge that gap, and start important conversations between Industry and OSHA and EPA.

-The panel covered major PSM-related issues across PSM Rulemaking, the new ChemRef PSM National Emphasis Program, and learnings from recent PSM cases litigated through the OSH Review Commission appeal process.
+The panel covered a broad range of major PSM-related issues, from the ongoing PSM Rulemaking, the new ChemRef PSM National Emphasis Program, and learnings from recent PSM cases litigated through the OSH Review Commission appeal process.

 After the West, TX explosion, President Obama issued an Executive Order directing OSHA, EPA, DHS and others to take action to modernize the regulatory landscape for chemical process safety.
 OSHA and EPA both initiated rulemakings to amend their process safety rules (PSM and RMP).
 OSHA began looking at changes to the PSM Standard, completing a Request for Information with public comments, and then a Small Business Regulatory review panel.
-Ms. Long updated the Summit on the status of the PSM Rulemaking, which has fallen far behind the parallel RMP Rulemaking undertaken by EPA.
+Ms. Long updated the Summit on the status of the PSM Rulemaking, which is at a much earlier stage in development than the parallel RMP Rulemaking undertaken by EPA.

 Chem/Ref PSM National Emphasis Program